-Eligible parents can receive child and dependent care tax credits - not deductions, as is sometimes believed - if they meet a certain set of criteria.
-Unmarried people cannot, however, split the deduction between them; a dependent can only be claimed by one parent, typically the custodial parent, or the parent the child lives with for the majority of the year.
-Even though both parents can't split the credit, one parent can give up the right to claim the credit and allow the other parent to use it by filing IRS Form 8332, Release/Revocation of Release of Claim for Child by Custodial Parent.
+Eligible parents can receive child and dependent care tax credits, if they meet a certain set of criteria, regardless if they are married or not.
+Although sometimes used interchangeably, these child and dependent care tax credits are not to be confused with deductions.
+Tax credits reduce your tax obligation on a dollar-for-dollar basis.
+Deductions, on the other hand, lower the amount of income on which you can be taxed.
+Because a dependent can only be claimed by one parent – typically the custodial parent or the parent the child lives with for the majority of the year – tax credits cannot be split.
+One parent can, however, give up the right to claim the child and dependent care credit and allow the other parent to use it by filing IRS Form 8332, Release/Revocation of Release of Claim for Child by Custodial Parent.

 Childcare Tax Credits